Table of Contents Show

 What is the difference between daylighting and natural lighting in architecture?

 Daylighting is a specific design discipline focused on the controlled admission of sunlight to reduce electric lighting needs.
 Natural lighting is a broader term.
-Daylighting natural light in architecture requires analysis of sun angles, glazing performance, and interior reflectance to balance illumination with thermal comfort.
+Daylighting in architecture requires analysis of sun angles, glazing performance, and interior reflectance to balance illumination with thermal comfort.

 Why is natural light better than artificial light for building occupants?

 Natural light delivers a full spectrum of wavelengths that supports circadian rhythm regulation, improving sleep and alertness.
-Its dynamic variation reduces eye strain and enhances mood — qualities that static artificial light cannot replicate.
+Its dynamic variation reduces eye strain and enhances mood, qualities that static artificial light cannot replicate.

 How does natural light contribute to energy efficiency in buildings?